raytracer/CryptoGraph/README.md

 ![Image](cryptograph.png?raw=true)

 CryptoGraph is an experimental social network that is able to deliver messages using an end-to-end encryption.
-It uses a Neo4j database as its backend.
+It uses a mongodb(moved from Neo4j) database as its backend.
 The complete application is written in javascript using express on the backend.

 The following libraries are used (for a complete list see package.json):